RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

   ### Understanding Juicy information in Js files and collecting js files from Urls:

-      	we can identify secrets in source code files using either regex or entropy.
+   #### Identifying secrets in source code files using either regex or entropy.

         Regex search will be able to identify credentials that are set by users such as usernames and passwords.
 	[List of regex for scraping API and juicy information](https://github.com/h33tlit/secret-regex-list)